sosgang/bond/README.md

 # bond: Bibliometrics on non-bibliometric disciplines

-Repository containing code and data for our "...." paper.
+Repository containing code and data for our "Do open citations inform the qualitative peer-review evaluation in research assessments?
+An analysis of the Italian National Scientific Qualification" paper.

 ## Intro